-The Audit Committee is responsible for monitoring the Corporation's policies and procedures in relation to information management and electronic data control and cyber security.
+The Audit Committee is responsible for monitoring the Corporation's policies and procedures in relation to information management, electronic data control and cyber security and artificial intelligence.
 Executive Officers and salaried employees of the Corporation receive regular information security awareness training.
 At each quarterly meeting of the Audit Committee, management reports on the Corporation's information technology systems and information security matters.
-The Audit Committee reviews and makes recommendations to the Board regarding our information management and security policies, standards, procedures, practices, programs and training in light of our information security risks.
+The Audit Committee reviews and makes recommendations to the Board regarding our information management systems and security policies, standards, procedures, practices, programs and training in light of our information security risks.
 The Corporation maintains an information security risk insurance policy and there have been no material information security breaches in the last three years.
+The Audit Committee also has oversight of the Corporation's artificial intelligence risks and is responsible for considering and making recommendations to the Board regarding policies, standards, procedures, practices, and training to manage such risks.